 WITH (ceil(likes) / ceil(1 + (hour_age * hour_age * hour_age * hour_age))) as score

-The fourth power on the age denominator is aggressive.
-A post that’s 4 hours old needs 256 times as many likes as a fresh post to achieve the same score.
+Fourth power on the age denominator is aggressive.
+A post that is 4 hours old requires 256 times as many likes as a fresh post to achieve the same score.
 At 24 hours?
 331,776 times as many likes.
-The formula doesn’t just prefer fresh content—it demands it.
+Freshness is not a preference in that formula.
+It is the demand.

-This prevents the “greatest hits” problem where the same viral posts linger at the top of your feed forever.
-New posts get their moment in the sun; if they don’t earn engagement quickly, they gracefully fade away.
-It’s Darwinian, but fair.
+Fourth-power decay prevents the “greatest hits” problem where the same viral posts linger at the top of your feed forever.
+New posts get their moment; if they do not earn engagement quickly, they fade away.
+Harsh, but legible.

 Blending the streams